-Nationalised and Private Commercial Banks, Regional Rural Banks or Co-operative Banks are operating to support the existing MSMEs.
-Some of the institutions are as follows:
+All Nationalised, Private Commercial Banks, Regional Rural Banks and or Co-operative Banks.

 - Small Industries Development Bank of India (SIDBI) (For refinance and direct lending) - Gujarat State Finance Corporation (GSFC)

 SIDBI, GSFC and other State Industrial Development Corporations extend financial support for Long and Medium term loan, for the purposes such as Purchase of Land, Construction of building or shed, and purchase of machinery and equipments.